-As directed by the Board Chair, directors will work on and attend special assignments including training and Farm Credit System events and functions.
-In this role, board members will act as representatives of FCE to enhance its public image, reputation and credibility.
-Also, directors are expected to cultivate networking contacts to enhance the Association’s position in the Northeast farm and business community as well as within the Farm Credit System.
+As directed by the Board Chair, Directors will work on and attend special assignments including training and Farm Credit System events and functions.
+In this role, Directors will act as representatives of FCE to enhance its public image, reputation and credibility.
+Also, Directors are expected to cultivate networking contacts to enhance the Association’s position in the Northeast farm and business community as well as within the Farm Credit System.

-Our Board size is in accordance with Association Bylaws: Thirteen (13) elected directors, and no fewer than two (2) and no more than four (4) appointed directors.
-The current Board consists of sixteen (16) directors: thirteen (13) elected, two (2) appointed outside directors1 and one (1) appointed customer director.
-Each director should possess the qualities set out in the Policy on Director Qualifications.
+Our Board size is in accordance with Association Bylaws: Thirteen (13) elected Directors, and no fewer than two (2) and no more than four (4) Appointed Directors.
+The current Board consists of sixteen (16) Directors: thirteen (13) elected, two (2) Appointed Outside Directors and one (1) Appointed Customer Director.
+Each Director should possess the qualities set out in the Policy on Director Qualifications.

 The Board shall meet at least six (6) times per year as scheduled by the Board Chair in conjunction with the CEO.
 Special meetings may be held as outlined in Association Bylaws.
-A majority of the directors present at a meeting shall constitute a Quorum as outlined in the Bylaws.
+A majority of Directors present at a meeting shall constitute a Quorum as outlined in the Bylaws.

-For regularly scheduled Board meetings, an agenda and other documents for consideration are to be provided to all directors approximately one week in advance.
+For regularly scheduled Board meetings, an agenda and other documents for consideration are to be provided to all Directors approximately one week in advance.
 For special meetings of the Board, best efforts shall be made to distribute materials as far in advance as possible.
-A supplemental Board package, containing any additional or revised documents, may be provided to each director at the commencement of each meeting.
+A supplemental Board package, containing any additional or revised documents, may be provided at the commencement of each meeting.

 All actions taken and a summary of issues discussed at each board meeting will be documented, reported and approved by the Board at the next scheduled Board meeting.
 The Corporate Secretary of the Association shall be appointed to keep minutes.
 Meeting minutes shall include a list of the members attending and a description of the items discussed and actions taken and shall be attested to by the Board Chair and the Corporate Secretary.
 Meeting minutes shall be kept as permanent records of FCE for at least three (3) years.